nickjj/docker-django-example/README.md

 Now that everything is built and running we can treat it like any other Django app.

+Did you receive a `depends_on` "Additional property required is not allowed" error?
+Please update to at least Docker Compose v2.20.2+ or Docker Desktop 4.22.0+.

 Did you receive an error about a port being in use?
 Chances are it's because something on your machine is already running on port 8000.
 Check out the docs in the `.env` file for the `DOCKER_WEB_PORT_FORWARD` variable to fix this.